 Master instrument maker Paul Davies' mantra is respect for the past, vision for the future, and nowhere in his work is this more apparent than his Semi-Acoustic range of stringed instruments.
 Custom made, beautifully curvaceous, wired with custom-designed pickups and explosive sound capability, these are instruments like no other.
-His own brands, Arts Music and Spur Violins, feature stringed instruments from premium beginner instruments to his custom works, instruments of the highest order in the tradition of the old masters.
-Paul works with an deep understanding of ths history of violin making, balanced by an appreciation for the technology and spirit of our own time.
+His own brands, Arts Music and Spur Violins, feature stringed instruments from premium beginner instruments to his custom works, instruments of the highest quality in the tradition of the old masters.
+Paul works with an deep understanding of this history of violin making, balanced with an appreciation for the technology and spirit of our own time.